ringzerocode/Assembly/README.md

 # Assembly-Toolkit
-A toolkit for assembling, disassembly and debugging assembly files
+A toolkit for assembling, disassembling and debugging assembly files

 ------------------
 MANUAL ASSEMBLING:
 ------------------

 Instructions to assemble code and generate an executable file (Linux enviroment) :

 An assembly script usually has the (.s extension)